Shreeya-R/data-analytics-power-bi-report406/README.md

 ## 1. Project Overview
 ### Aim
-To transform the data into actionable inights for better decision-making.In particular, Power Bi will be used to design a comprehensive Quarterly report for a medium-sized international retailer who is keen on elevating their business inteligence practices.
+To transform the data into actionable inights for better decision-making.
+In particular, Power Bi will be used to design a comprehensive Quarterly report for a medium-sized international retailer who is keen on elevating their business inteligence practices.

 ### How is this Aim Achieved?
 Through extracting and transforming data from various origins and designing a robust data model rooted in a a star-based schema, a multi-page report has been created.
 Within this report, a high-level business summary tailored for C-suite executives has been presented.